wumar/ward-tide/README.md

 | DISABLE_IPV6 | Boolean |

-If you want to use this with kubernetes, edit the kustomization file as needed both for the config map which contains non-sensitive values and include a file called vars.env that contains the user and password information in the same direction when applying.
+If you want to use this with kubernetes, edit the kustomization file as needed both for the config map which contains non-sensitive values and include a sealed secret for you pia user name and password.

-## Known Issues:
-Some setups involving Microk8s and wiregaurd will have a broken ip tables setup that shuts off internet as soon as connected to wireguard.
-This is more about your micork8s and wireguard conflict that it is about this repo.
+Therefore it is dependant on sealed secrets from bitnami. https://github.com/bitnami-labs/sealed-secrets.